 The year is 1918, and Tom Sherbourne (Fassbender) has earned a temporary position as a lighthouse keeper on the island of Janus Rock, a fictitious remote island off the eastern coast of Australia.
 The island is composed of both grassy knolls and rocks.
 In addition to the lighthouse are a small house and a little barn where they can raise animals.
 Tom, a veteran of World War I, is seeking a new start.
-Janus Rock is visited just a handful of times each year by Harry (Benedict Hardie – The Water Diviner), the shopkeeper.
-He brings grocery orders, supplies, and mail while making sure that the lighthouse owner remains sane.
+Janus Rock is visited just a handful of times yearly by shopkeeper Harry (Benedict Hardie – The Water Diviner).
+He brings grocery orders, supplies, and mail while ensuring the lighthouse owner remains sane.
 The previous owner had an accident, thought to be due to the isolation he exhibited on the island.
-Harry is tentative to hire Tom because no one in this particular position has ever not had been married before.
-Tom assures him that he’ll be fine, saying that he’s looking forward to the solitude that the job has to offer.
+Harry is tentative about hiring Tom because no one in this position has ever been married.
+Tom assures him that he’ll be fine, saying he’s looking forward to the solitude the job offers.

-Isabel (Vikander) is on the mainland, and it doesn’t take more than about five seconds to realize that something will be happening between them.
-Still a very traditional life, Isabel cannot come to the island unless she is married to the lighthouse’s keeper.
-So, of course, they get married…but not right away.
-We see them writing letters to each other, and when Tom gets called back to the mainland and is offered the job full time, he takes Isabel up on her offer to wed him.
-What ensues is very beautiful as they do create a life with one another.
+Isabel (Vikander) is on the mainland, and it doesn’t take about five seconds for them to realize that something will happen between them.
+Still a traditional life, Isabel cannot come to the island unless married to the lighthouse’s keeper.
+So, of course, they get married, but not right away.
+We see them writing letters to each other, and when Tom gets called back to the mainland and is offered the job full-time, he takes Isabel up on her offer to wed him.
+What ensues is beautiful as they create a life with one another.
 They have dreams of a big family (let’s be honest, there isn’t much else to do on an abandoned island in 1918), but tragedy ensues as Isabel suffers multiple miscarriages.
 But then, one day, a baby arrives on a skiff with a man who has been killed.
 The couple decides to keep the baby and bury the man in an unmarked grave.
-Everyone on the mainland is aware that Isabel was pregnant, but no one knows she suffered a second miscarriage.
-If they kept the baby as their own, no one would ever know.
+Everyone on the mainland is aware that Isabel is pregnant, but no one knows she suffered a second miscarriage.
+Had they kept the baby as their own, no one would ever know.

 As mentioned in the first paragraph, The Light Between Oceans was a terrific character study of how two different people might react when faced with the same ethical dilemma.
 Tom and Isabel are clearly in love and have the same desire to make a family, earn enough money on the island, and return one day to the mainland to raise their many children.
-When that plan doesn’t work out, the couple does what it can to move on.
-Clearly, they are struggling, though.
-When Lucy washes up on shore, Cianfrance did a fabulous job of getting to the root of the issue and clearly distinguishing between his two leads.
-Once it is determined the baby is safe, Tom instantly wants to signal the mainland.
+When that plan doesn’t work out, the couple does what they can to move on.
+They are struggling, though.
+When Lucy washes up on shore, Cianfrance does a fabulous job of getting to the root of the issue and distinguishing between his two leads.
+Once the baby is safe, Tom instantly wants to signal the mainland.
 There is no hesitation in his decision.
 Equally rooted in what she wants is Isabel, who clarifies that she has no interest in letting the child go.
-She convinces herself that this baby was a gift for them and that they can raise her better than anyone else now that her father is dead.
+She convinces herself that this baby is a gift for them and that they can raise her better than anyone else now that her father is dead.

 Never does he think keeping the baby is wrong.
-Never does Tom think that keeping the baby is right.
-While she can live the next five years of her life carefree, Tom is constantly tormented by his decision, even though he knows that they would never have gotten caught.
+Tom never feels that keeping the baby is right.
+While she can live carefree for the next five years of her life, Tom is constantly tormented by his decision, even though he knows they would never have gotten caught.
 The guilt weighs heavily on his shoulders to the point where he can no longer go on living a lie, even though it means losing Lucy and possibly angering his wife forever.
-It is interesting to see this situation both bring them together and tear them apart.
+Seeing this situation bring them together and tear them apart is interesting.

-I didn’t find it completely believable, and I’m not sure why it was even part of the story, was whether Lucy’s father’s death was in question.
-You have to consider that when a baby arrives on an abandoned boat perfectly healthy, but the man she was with was dead.
-Still, despite Isabel’s anger, and as much as I tried, I could find a reason to believe why she would ever have said Tom was responsible for the man’s murder.
+I didn’t find it completely believable, and I’m not sure why it was even part of the story, whether Lucy’s father’s death was in question.
+You have to consider that when a baby arrives on an abandoned boat, it is perfectly healthy, but the man she was with was dead.
+Still, despite Isabel’s anger, and as much as I tried, I couldn’t find a reason to believe why she would ever have said Tom was responsible for the man’s murder.
 It made no sense to me.
 This wasn’t a twist.
 Instead, it was out of character and felt awkward.
-If she wanted to punish him for the rest of his life, she simply could have done so by agreeing to his plan.
+If she wanted to punish him for the rest of his life, she could have done so by agreeing to his plan.

 At times, the menacing piano sounds often made the movie appear more like a thriller or even a horror flick.
-Though this was a heavy drama, the music felt too heavy to fit.
-This coupled with the fact that the background music was, at times, so loud that it overshadowed the voices, and you’ve got some improvements in the area of sound.
-But the issues with the sound were compensated for with sweeping images of a film that, I believe, was shot entirely on location.
-Fassbender and Vikander both talked about how the isolation of the shoot felt menacing to both of them at times.
+Though this drama was heavy, the music felt too heavy to fit.
+This, coupled with the fact that the background music was, at times, so loud that it overshadowed the voices, you’ve got some improvements in the area of sound.
+However, the issues with the sound were compensated for with sweeping images of a film that, I believe, was shot entirely on location.
+Fassbender and Vikander talked about how the isolation of the shoot felt menacing to both of them at times.

 All in all, I was a fan of this movie.
-As mentioned, this is the type of movie that attracts me the most these days.
-Cianfrance’s Blue Valentine is an absolute masterpiece (one of my top 25 of all-time), while The Place Beyond the Pines had such potential but ultimately failed to live up to its lofty expectations.
-Like his other two movies, The Light Between Oceans was character-driven, but this one was definitely simpler and softer in tone.
+As mentioned, this type of movie attracts me the most these days.
+Cianfrance’s Blue Valentine is an absolute masterpiece (one of my top 25 of all time), while The Place Beyond the Pines had such potential but ultimately failed to live up to its lofty expectations.
+Like his other two movies, The Light Between Oceans was character-driven, but this one was simpler and softer in tone.
 It’s not for everyone, but if broken relationship movies are your thing, you can’t do wrong here.
-It builds up the relationship before tearing it down and leaves you wondering how it’ll end…though, to be honest, because of the actions of Isabel that I couldn’t buy into, you don’t care as much about the outcome as you should.
+It builds up the relationship before tearing it down and leaves you wondering how it’ll end, though, honestly, because of Isabel’s actions that I couldn’t buy into, you don’t care as much about the outcome as you should.
 Nonetheless, despite its clunkiness at times, it’s still a movie I’d recommend and one that I’ll probably watch one day again.

 Plot 8.5/10